Historic Preservation (HSPV)

 1 Course Unit

-A required praxis course designed to introduce students to the techniques and application of digital media for visual and textual communication.
+Part one of a required praxis course designed to introduce students to the techniques and application of digital media for visual and textual communication.
 Techniques will be discussed for preservation use including survey, documentation, relational databases, and digital imaging and modeling.
-This course requires a weekly laboratory period (1.5 hours).
+This course requires a weekly laboratory period (1.5 hours), must enroll in both lecture and lab sections to successfully register.
+Must register for HSPV6240B in the Spring.

 Fall